-The neoliberal shift changed western societies in a deep way and had a fundamental influence on the media, which was not only rapidly de-regulated, but also became a mouthpiece for the neoliberal values (Couldry, 2010).
-What started as a marginal, even eccentric, political debate after World War II, with a group of intellectuals who gathered around the political philosopher Friedrich von Hayek to create the Mont Pelerin Society in 1947, became 30 years later - first in the USA and UK and later in many other countries – a dominant economic and political perspective which led to a fundamental change in the role of the state in governing economic and social life, as well as a shift in defining the role of the individual within society (Harvey, 2005; Rose & Miller, 2008).
+The neoliberal shift has profoundly changed Western societies, including the media, which has not only been rapidly deregulated but has also become a vehicle for promoting neoliberal values (Couldry 2010).
+Neoliberalism emerged out of a marginal, even eccentric, political debate after World War II, with a group of intellectuals who gathered around the political philosopher Friedrich von Hayek to create the Mont Pelerin Society in 1947.
+Thirty years later, having first taken root in the United States and the United Kingdom before later spreading to many other countries, neoliberalism had become the dominant economic and political paradigm.
+This shift led to a fundamental change in the role of the state in governing economic and social life, as well as a change in the definition of the role of the individual within society (Harvey 2005; Rose and Miller 2008).

-This group of scholars (among them were the economists Milton Friedman and Ludvig von Mises and for a time, the philosopher Karl Popper) defined themselves as liberals because of the emphasis they wished to place on personal freedom and in order to signal their detachment from the classical theories of Adam Smith, David Ricardo and Karl Marx.
-Freedom meant, first and foremost, a withdrawal of any state intervention in economic and social issues in favour of the freedom of market powers (‘laissez-faire’).
-It was argued that maximising the reach and frequency of market transactions would maximise social good and that therefore all human action should be brought into the domain of the market (Harvey, 2005).
+This group of scholars, among them economists Milton Friedman and Ludwig von Mises and, for a time, the philosopher Karl Popper, defined themselves as liberals because of the emphasis they placed on personal freedom.
+They were also eager to distance themselves from the classical theories of Adam Smith, David Ricardo, and Karl Marx.
+Freedom to them primarily meant the withdrawal of state intervention from economic and social matters in favor of laissez-faire market powers.
+They argued that maximizing marketization would maximize social good and that, therefore, all key human activities should be brought into the domain of the market (Harvey 2005).

-From the neoliberal perspective which developed during the 1980s and onwards, big governments are damaging to the functioning of capitalism.
-Decisions made by politicians were biased in favour of strong pressure groups and the need to satisfy voters with generous promises.
-State bureaucracy, which provided social services, has continuously and inefficiently expanded for the purpose of maintaining its own power.
-Most importantly, it was argued that a welfare state creates a culture of dependency and exempts individuals from any self-responsibility (Rose & Miller, 2008).
+This emergent neoliberal perspective saw big government as damaging to capitalism.
+Decisions made by politicians were biased in favor of powerful pressure groups and the need to satisfy voters with generous promises.
+State bureaucracy, which provided social services, had continuously and inefficiently expanded for the purpose of sustaining its own power.
+Most importantly, neoliberals argued that welfare states created cultures of dependency and exempted individuals from personal responsibility for their affairs (Rose and Miller 2008).

-Thus, at the heart of the conflict between a welfare state and a neoliberal one lays a deep ideological debate: what should the responsibility of a society be towards its members?
-What should the role of the individual be in a society?
-Thatcher had a clear answer for that, as she famously said in an interview: “… there is no such thing as society.
+Thus, at the heart of the conflict between a welfare and a neoliberal state lies a deep ideological debate: What should society’s responsibilities toward its members be?
+What should the role of the individual be in that society?
+UK Prime Minister Margaret Thatcher had a famously clear answer for that: “And there is no such thing as society.
 There are individual men and women, and there are families.
-And no government can do anything except through people, and people must look to themselves first” (Thatcher, 1987, 23rd of September)
+And no government can do anything except through people and people look to themselves first” (Woman’s Own, 1987)

-In practice, neoliberal policies have swamped the USA, UK and many other countries (Israel, which was established on socialist foundations, among them) over a period of 30 years.
+In practice, neoliberal policies have swamped the United States, the United Kingdom, Israel, and many other countries over a period of thirty years.
 Attempts were made to replace the role of the state as a regulator of economic activity with the logic of the free market.
-Privatisation and deregulation became central mechanisms for that purpose.
-In the UK, for example, many services that were state owned, such as water, electricity, phone services and national airlines were privatised.
-In the same spirit, the idea of regulatory bodies that led centralised planning and leadership was now replaced by the forces of the market that were believed to be the best regulators, either by complete deregulation of certain fields or policies of co-regulation and self-regulation.
+Privatization and deregulation became key mechanisms for that purpose.
+In the United Kingdom, for example, many services that had been state-owned, such as the supply of water, electricity, telephony, and national airlines, were privatized.
+In the same spirit, regulatory bodies that had been led by central planning and leadership were now replaced by market forces, which were now believed to be the best regulators, either through complete deregulation or policies of co- and self-regulation.